teyrana/documents/operations/strategic-plan.md

 Operation Code is the leading veteran’s social impact organization, establishing connections between the military community and the civilian sector for software development opportunities.

 ## Our Mission
-Our mission is to empower the transitioning military community to learn software development, enter the tech industry, and code the future.
+Our mission is to help the military community learn software development, enter the tech industry, and code the future!
+Through teaching veterans, transitioning servicemembers, and their families to code with open source projects, we'll be able to help fill our economy's technical talent shortage with our nation's finest.

 ## Our Core Values and Pillars